 Office Hours Contact: Email the Faculty Member

-Metta McGarvey is an adjunct lecturer on education and the faculty chair of Building Inner Strengths of Leaders for Programs in Professional Education at Harvard Graduate School of Education.
-Her work integrates mindfulness, leadership, and adult development to help individuals build the inner resources to handle complex multi-faceted challenges, manage stress, and build resilience to enhance personal and professional effectiveness.
+Metta McGarvey is an adjunct lecturer on education and the faculty chair of Mindfulness for Educators for Programs in Professional Education.
+Her work integrates mindfulness, leadership, and adult social and emotional development to help individuals build the inner resources to handle complex multifaceted challenges, manage stress, and build resilience to enhance personal and professional effectiveness.
+In addition to teaching at HGSE, she has practiced and taught mindfulness and meditation since 1979, and works with individuals and schools as a coach and consultant.
 She holds a doctorate in Human Development and Psychology with training in cognitive and affective neuroscience and is a co-author on the first neuroimaging study of meditators at Massachusetts General Hospital.
-Her professional experience includes work with non-profit and social justice organizations and managing a campaign for U.S. Congress.
-She is an avid outdoors person who has spent many summers assisting her biologist husband with research on shorebirds in the Alaskan and Canadian arctic, and directed a study assessing the impacts on shorebirds of the Deepwater Horizon oil spill in all five Gulf Coast states.
+Her professional experience includes work with nonprofit and social justice organizations and managing a campaign for U.S. Congress.
 Her master's degree is from Harvard Divinity School, and her undergraduate degree is from the University of Chicago.

 Click here to see a full list of Metta McGarvey's courses.